traefik/traefik/docs/content/middlewares/http/forwardauth.md

 ### `authResponseHeadersRegex`

-The `authResponseHeadersRegex` option is the regex to match headers to copy from the authentication server response and set on forwarded request, after stripping all headers that match the regex.
+The `authResponseHeadersRegex` option is the regex to match headers to copy from the authentication server response and set on forwarded request.
 It allows partial matching of the regular expression against the header key.
 The start of string (`^`) and end of string (`$`) anchors should be used to ensure a full match against the header key.

 ```yaml tab="Docker & Swarm"